Policies and Procedures

 - A print request can be submitted to Document Services using one of two methods

-- As a file sent via email.
+- As a file submitted through Document Services WebDesk.

 - As a counter drop off with a hard copy or digital file (thumb drive or disk) delivered to Document Services.
+This must be accompanied by a WebDesk Order.

 - Electronic Files